mesosphere/dcos-docs-site/pages/1.13/administering-clusters/multiple-clusters/cluster-links/index.md

 dcos cluster unlink <linked-cluster>
 ```

-# Switch cluster
+# Switch clusters

 You can switch between linked clusters using the CLI or UI.
 When you switch clusters using the CLI, the new cluster becomes the CLI's active cluster.
-When you switch cluster using the UI, the new cluster becomes the cluster you see in the UI.
-If you switch the cluster in the CLI it doesn't change the cluster in the UI; similarly switching in the UI doesn't affect the attached cluster in the CLI.
+When you switch clusters using the UI, the new cluster becomes the cluster you see in the UI.
+If you switch the cluster in the CLI, it doesn't change the cluster in the UI; similarly, switching in the UI doesn't affect the attached cluster in the CLI.

 ### Switch to a linked cluster from the DC/OS CLI